Bhutan tailor-made holidays

 There are several wildlife reserves; head to Sakteng Wildlife Sanctuary for a chance to see the wilderness where the yeti, known locally as the migoi, might live.

 Top itineraries in Bhutan

-A land of gilded temples, mysterious monasteries, mist-shrouded valleys and soaring peaks, Bhutan has been beguiling and bewitching holidaymakers since it opened its doors to the world in 1974.
+A land of gilded temples, mysterious monasteries, mist-shrouded valleys and soaring peaks, Bhutan has been beguiling holidaymakers since it opened its doors to the world in 1974.
 And, on this tailor-made adventure, you'll take in its highlights with private touring and transfers throughout.